Manufacturing WMS Buyers' Guide (2025)

 Use this requirements template to find and prioritize requirements for manufacturing WMS

 Take a break and think of biting into a nice KitKat bar.
-A recent BBC documentary showed that these bars are made up of other, crushed-up Kit Kats.
+A BBC documentary showed that these bars are made up of other, crushed-up Kit Kats.
 The manufacturing process recycles and reuses the offcuts, so you know their WMS needs to calculate tonnage and reuse.
 Does your process do anything similar or as unique?
 What would your WMS need to capture to make that workflow useful?

 "The manufacturing process recycles and reuses the offcuts, so you know their WMS needs to calculate tonnage and reuse"